CristopherNim/WGU-D206/D213/D213_Task_1.md

 •   the decomposed time series
 ![[Pasted image 20210608225953.png]]
 There are no seasonal or residual trends in the dataset.
-2. Identify an autoregressive integrated moving average (ARIMA) model that considers the observed trend and seasonality of the time series data.
+2. Identify an autoregressive integrated moving average (ARIMA)
 ![[Pasted image 20210608231341.png]]
 The image above shows a model that takes into account trends and seasonality trends.
-3. Perform a forecast using the derived ARIMA model.
+3. ARIMA model forecast:
 The following graph is a trend for the next year.
 According to the movement, the company will see an increase in revenue from 16 million to 24 million.
 ![[Pasted image 20210608231132.png]]
 4.